-She had an MBA, a network of Bay Street mentors and experience at one of the city’s most prestigious investment firms.
-Then, one afternoon last December, she walked into a Shoppers Drug Mart in the Path.
-When she left, another woman lay on the floor, stabbed through the heart and bleeding to death
+Rohinie Bisesar had an MBA, a network of Bay Street mentors and experience at one of the city’s most prestigious investment firms.
+Now she’s accused of a grisly stabbing

 AT 8 A.M. on December 11, 2015, Rosemarie Junor walked through the doors of Medcan, the private medical clinic at York and Adelaide where she worked.
 As always, her makeup and nail polish were perfectly applied, her dark hair carefully styled.
 Junor was the youngest of four children born to immigrant parents—her father was Trinidadian, her mother Guyanese—and she was the family’s high achiever.
 She had started at Medcan in 2011 as a secretary; three years later, she was promoted to co-ordinator of an ultrasound test that screens for early signs of plaque buildup in the carotid artery, the only employee qualified to operate the machine.
 Junor cared deeply about her work.
 She had once sacrificed vacation days because she didn’t trust her replacement’s skills.